keval6b/cv/index.md

 - Worked in a team environment under heavy time constrains.
 - Learnt the value of smart time management.
 - Learnt how to deal with setbacks having lost a team member half-way though the competition.
-- Despite setbacks, I aided the team in producing a top 25% submission.
+- Despite setbacks, aided the team in producing a top 25% submission.

 ### Ludum Dare 42 Game Jam
 _2018_

-- Worked with a team to produce a product in less than 48 hours.
-- Led the team to produce a submission in the top 25%.
+- Led the team to produce a submission in the top 25% within the 48-hour time constraint.
-- As this was my first experience working in a team under time constraints I had to learn to let go of my perfectionism.
+- Learnt to let go of perfection in exchange for speed.

 ## Education